 Unless you’re dealing with loyal, established customers, you need ways to make your promotions as attractive as possible.
 The ‘foot in the door technique’ offers a novel way to do so.

-In this article, we’ll explore foot in the door technique (also known as the foot in the door phenomenon) in more detail, and explain how you can use it in your own promotions.
+In this article, we’ll explore foot in the door technique in more detail, and explain how you can use it in your own promotions.

 Get the most out of your reward programs